diablozzq/kickstart.nvim/notes.md

 ## Tricks

-`powershell.exe "(Get-Clipboard -Format Image).save('test.png')"` - pastes and image into WSL / windows
-:PasteImg = paste image to nvim
+`!ls -alth` - bang can be used to run commands `powershell.exe "(Get-Clipboard -Format Image).save('test.png')"` - pastes and image into WSL / windows :PasteImg = paste image to nvim
 :lua print(vim.inspect(vim.fn.readfile("/proc/version"))) - runs a lua from command line